Weinstein handlebodies for complements of smoothed toric divisors: Toric transformations

 \section{Toric transformations}

-The purpose of this section is to introduce the basics on toric geometry, with an emphasis on dimension 4.
-For more details on toric manifolds from the symplectic point of view we refer to~\cite{CdS-toric, Audin} and for the algebraic geometry point of view we refer to~\cite{Cox}.
+The purpose of this section is to introduce the basics of toric geometry, with an emphasis on dimension 4.
+We also give a brief introduction to almost toric manifolds.
+For more details on toric manifolds from the symplectic point of view, we refer to~\cite{CdS-toric, Audin} and for the algebraic geometry point of view, we refer to~\cite{Cox}.
+For almost toric manifolds, see~\cite{Symington, Evans}.

-A \textit{toric manifold} is a symplectic manifold equipped with an effective Hamiltonian action of the torus of maximal dimension.
-A Hamiltonian action induces the existence of a moment map which plays a crucial role in the study of toric manifolds.
-We will show how the data of the moment map determines the slope of the attaching sphere of the handle attached to $T^*T^2$ corresponding to a complement of a toric divisor smoothed in a node.